How to Set up Google Ads Sitelinks

 Home » Blog » Adwords » How to Set up Google Ads Sitelinks

 Customer journeys are anything but simple.
-One prospect sees your ad and immediately wants to get in touch, but another needs more information to hop off the fence.
-If your Google ad only targets one action, you’re missing out.
+One prospect sees your ad and immediately wants to get in touch, but then another needs more information first.
+If your Google ad only targets one action, one feature or a single benefit, then you’re missing out.
+It’s important to think about your marketing from different angles.

-Today, I’ll show you when and how to set up Google Ads sitelinks.
-When done right, sitelinks will get you more clicks at the cost of a single Google ad!
+Today, I’ll show you when and how to set up Google Ads sitelinks, which allow you to bulk up the size of your ad and link to different pages on your website.
+When done properly, sitelinks will get you more clicks and sales.

 Example of a Google Ads sitelink ad